open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/policy/bundle-api.md

       max_delay_seconds: 20
 ```

-Using this configuration, Enterprise OPA will fetch bundles from `https://example.com/service/v1/somedir/bundle.tar.gz` using a Bearer token for authentication.
+Using this configuration, EOPA will fetch bundles from `https://example.com/service/v1/somedir/bundle.tar.gz` using a Bearer token for authentication.

 Other advanced features of the Bundle API are explained in detail in the OPA documentation: